 To Prevent Tooth Decay, Practice Good Oral Hygiene & Visit Your Dentist Regularly

 It’s important to maintain dental health by practicing good oral hygiene and visiting your dentist regularly.
 Brushing twice a day with toothpaste, flossing daily and eating a balanced diet helps to keep your teeth and gums healthy.
 Be sure to schedule regular professional cleanings and check-ups with your dentist.
 These appointments give your dentist the opportunity to remove plaque and tartar buildup, as well as look for any early signs of decay or disease.

 If you have gum disease, quitting smoking is one of the most important things you can do for your oral health.
 Smoking cigarettes or using other tobacco products makes you more susceptible to gum disease and decreases the success of treatment.

 Come Into Elite Smiles for a Dental Exam & Cleaning

 Elite Smiles is dedicated to providing excellence in dental care.
 We offer a wide range of services, from restorative and cosmetic to leading techniques in biocompatible dentistry.
 Our goal is to help you achieve and maintain optimal oral health for a lifetime.

 As practitioners of biocompatible dentistry—otherwise known as holistic dentistry, natural dentistry and organic dentistry—we offer our patients a different way of approaching their oral health.
 We believe that the health of your mouth is connected to the body’s overall health, and we take a comprehensive approach to dental care that considers the whole person.

-Schedule an appointment with our dentists in Mesa today!
+Schedule an appointment with our dentists today!